 9. Eat a Good Breakfast

-Low levels of blood sugar are often accompany hangovers and make them worse.
+Low levels of blood sugar are often accompany hangovers.
+It make them worse.
 Eating a good breakfast (or late-night meal) can restore proper levels.
 In turn, that can reduce weakness and headache.
 Avoiding greasy foods can help reduce stomach upset.9

 10. Treat Your Symptoms